ibm-cloud-docs/cli/_include-segments/sl_block.md

 :    Minute of the hour when snapshots should be taken, integer between 0 to 59

 --c, retention-count
-:    Number of snapshots to retain [required]
+:    Number of snapshots to retain

 --s, schedule-type
-:    Snapshot schedule [required], options are: HOURLY,DAILY,WEEKLY
+:    Snapshot schedule, options are: INTERVAL, HOURLY, DAILY, WEEKLY

 ## ibmcloud sl block snapshot-get-notification-status
 {: #sl_block_snapshot_get_notification_status}